cloudflare/workers-sdk/STYLEGUIDE.md

 # Wrangler Styleguide

 The aim of this guideline is to assist all of Wrangler's contributors with guidelines on building consistently throughout Wrangler and to provide end users with the best chance for success.
-<code style="color : orange">text</code>

 ## Styleguide legen

-- \*Text in between stars designated placeholder text that should be replaced.\*
+- \*Text in between stars designates placeholder text that should be replaced.\*
-- \<Text contained within angle brackets are placeholder commands or filepaths.\>
+- \<Text contained within angle brackets are placeholder commands, args or  or filepaths.\>
-- #Text in between hashtags designated the user's input that must occur before the next line can display.#
+- #Text in between hashtags designates the user's input that must occur before the next line can display.#

 ## Wrangler syntax